 You can find the PPT deck for is presentation here.

 First, let me thank Dave Coyne for my opening.
 His talk about Transactional Leadership presented several traits (e.g. inspiration, idealization, intellectualism) that are present in leaders.
 My talk adds another to the list: “Integrity.”

 My talk this morning looks at the concept of Integrity as it applies to our society in general.
 I hope you will join this afternoon’s workshop, where we will be taking a deeper look at integrity as it applies to our field and our relationships with the Deaf community.

 The Meaning of Integrity

-I am so grateful to my mother, who despite suffering great hardships fostered my love of truth.
-As a child I was often reminded that “when in doubt, tell the truth.”
-Of course my truths then (which were no doubt always the “right” truths) were based solely feelings and opinions.
-The benefit of education, observable data collection, observation, and wealth of experience contribute to what I consider to be more credible truths.
-This also means that there may be other truths that are accepted as norms.
+I am so grateful to my mother who, despite suffering great hardships, fostered my love of truth.
+As a child I was often reminded: “when in doubt, tell the truth.”
+Of course my truths then (which were, no doubt, always the “right” truths) were based solely on feelings and opinions.
+Now, the benefit of education, observable data collection, observation, and my wealth of experience contribute to what I consider to be more credible truths.
+This also means that there may be other truths that are accepted by others as norms.
 Living one’s life with integrity is difficult and complicated.
 We see behaviors and opinions that do not fit with our professed beliefs every day.

 There is inherent conflict in a culture of privilege that purports to cherish freedom, equality, morality, and the Golden Rule.
-The pressures and stresses that confront us in our daily lives means that “doing the right thing” often compete with meeting our needs.
+The pressures and stresses that confront us in our daily lives mean that “doing the right thing” often competes with meeting our needs.
 There are sacrifices that must be made.